MicrosoftDocs/architecture-center/docs/ai-ml/architecture/automate-document-classification-durable-functions-content.md

    1. The web app adds a command message to a storage queue to initiate pipeline processing.
 1. Durable Functions orchestration is triggered by the command message.
 The message contains metadata that identifies the location in Blob Storage of the document file to be processed.
 Each Durable Functions instance processes only one document file.
 1. The Scan activity function calls the Computer Vision Read API, passing in the location in storage of the document to be processed.
 Optical character recognition (OCR) results are returned to the orchestration to be used by subsequent activities.
-1. The Classify activity function calls the document classifier service that's hosted in an Azure Kubernetes Service (AKS) cluster.
-This service uses regular expression pattern matching to identify the starting page of each known document and to calculate how many document types are contained in the document file.
-The types and page ranges of the documents are calculated and returned to the orchestration.
+1. The Classify activity function calls the Azure AI Document Intelligence service to read and identify each known document contained within the document file.
+The type and page ranges of each embedded document is returned to the orchestration.

-   > [!NOTE]
-   > Azure doesn't offer a service that can classify multiple document types in a single file.
-This solution uses a non-Azure service that's hosted in AKS.

 1. The Metadata Store activity function saves the document type and page range information in an Azure Cosmos DB store.
 1. The Indexing activity function creates a new search document in the Cognitive Search service for each identified document type and uses the [Azure AI Search libraries for .NET](/dotnet/api/overview/azure/search?view=azure-dotnet) to include in the search document the full OCR results and document information.
 A correlation ID is also added to the search document so that the search results can be matched with the corresponding document metadata from Azure Cosmos DB.
 1. End users can search for documents by contents and metadata.
 Correlation IDs in the search result set can be used to look up document records that are in Azure Cosmos DB.
 The records include links to the original document file in Blob Storage.